VanishJr/User-Service/README.md

 ## Additional Resources

-<a href="URL of the file">Documentation</a> available on GitHub for further information on the application and its features.
+<a href="https://github.com/VanishJr/User-Service/blob/main/Documentation.docx">Documentation</a> available on GitHub for further information on the application and its features.

 If you have any questions or encounter any issues, please don't hesitate to reach out.